durcij/game-for-comp/README.md

 #### Control

-In the control group, I plan to suggest neither cooperative nor competitive play by simply saying that players will be playing a multiplayer game with a scoring system based on treasure.
+In the control group, I plan to suggest neither cooperative nor competitive play by simply saying that players will be playing a multiplayer game.
 I'll also further hold the control by putting two treasure containing dummies into the spawns of control players, one that looks like a player character, and one that looks like a non-player character.

 ### Data Recording and Analysis